You’re creating an online course… and it’s packed with high-quality video presentations, quizzes, and in-depth content for your students.

 If you’re building an online course, chances are high that you’re already using software to create quizzes, checklists, etc. to help your students succeed.

 So why not let this software do the dirty work of making your video bookmarks even easier to use?

-In the example below, you’ll see how each objective on the checklist corresponds to a particular video bookmark.
+If you’re using AccessAlly as your learning management system, you’ll just create your timestamps for each video, then add a list of objectives.
+Each objective will correspond to a particular video bookmark.
 Once clicked, it automatically jumps ahead to the segment of the video you want to watch next:

 How To Add Video Bookmarks On WordPress

 The easiest way to add video bookmarks on WordPress is by using a WordPress-specific plugin: AccessAlly Pro.

 When installed, AccessAlly Pro features are available on any WordPress post or page.
 You’ll start out by adding an objective (which appears as one of the checklist items).